singhaxn/ntopng-grafana/README.owrt.md

 cd /opt/ntopng-grafana
 docker compose build --progress=plain ntopng
 ```
+Please be patient, this may take a little time.
 ### Start the ntopng stack
 ```bash
 docker compose pull
 docker compose up -d
 ```
+The `pull access denied for ntopng` error can be safely ignored, since we've built the image ourselves.

 Please be patient, this may take a little time.
 ### Return to the [Configuration](README.md#configuration) section.